OnilLekshman93/git-repo-lister/README.md

 ### Running unit tests

-Run `npm run test` to execute the unit tests
+Run `npm run test` to execute the unit tests.
+Code coverage for the unit tests will get generated in  `coverage/github-repo-lister` directory